Charlie Reader could have retired at age 65 – with 45 years on record at Dresden Station.

 “Fifty and 70 was achievable.
 And it just sounds better than 45 and 65,” he said at a retirement party Wednesday morning, where his co-workers congratulated him on a lengthy career as a non-licensed equipment operator at Dresden.

 Charlie began his career at Dresden as a station man on March 26, 1968, at 19 years old.

 A graduate of Coal City schools, he attended Joliet Junior College before his money ran out.
 Forced to look for a job, Charlie applied and was hired for a position at Dresden before going into operations.

 His badge number at the time was number 273.
 He was the 273rd person hired to work at Dresden Station.

 “Back then, you get a job like this and you stayed with it until you retired,” he said.

 At that time, Units 2 and 3 were under construction.
 The administrative and training buildings didn’t exist.
-Charlie parked his car every day in a space that would now sit inside the IM department.
+Charlie parked his car every day in a space that would now sit inside the Instrument Maintenance department.

 The back end of rad protection was the plant manager’s office.
-Security consisted of three guys who were injured on the job and had no weapons.
-Security didn’t work on the weekends.
+Security consisted of three guys who didn’t have to work on the weekends.

 Fifty years and three months later, Charlie is now 70.
 And he says it’s time.